Guide to vision care benefits for First Nations and Inuit

 - corrective eyewear (glasses, contact lenses) when prescribed by a vision care professional

-The program provides eligible clients (Appendix D) coverage for eligible benefits when coverage is not available to the client under provincial, territorial or private health insurance (for example, in many provinces and territories, eye examinations may be an insured service for clients based on their age or with certain medical conditions).
-See also section 4.4 for coordination of benefits information with other plans.
+The program provides eligible clients (Appendix D: Client eligibility) coverage for eligible benefits when coverage is not available to the client under provincial, territorial or private health insurance (for example, in many provinces and territories, eye examinations may be an insured service for clients based on their age or with certain medical conditions).
+For more information on coordination of benefits with other plans, refer to Section 4.5 Coordination of benefits.

 1.3 Benefit criteria

 Vision care benefits are covered in accordance with NIHB program policies.
 Eye examinations and eyewear must be provided by a licensed vision care professional in accordance with provincial or territorial legislation and regulations.
-Providers should obtain prior approval from the NIHB regional office in the province or territory where the service is provided (section 4.2).
+Providers must obtain prior approval from the NIHB regional office in the province or territory where the service is provided (section 4.3 Prior approval).

 Vision care benefits are eligible for coverage for registered First Nations and recognized Inuit when all the following criteria are met:

-- the requested item or service is eligible (section 2.0 and 3.0)
+- the requested item or service is eligible (section 2.0 Eye examination and section 3.0 Corrective eyewear)

 - the item or service is prescribed and provided according to established professional standards and applicable provincial/territorial legislation and regulations

-- prior approval has been requested from the NIHB regional office in the province or territory where the service is provided
+- prior approval must be obtained from the NIHB regional office in the province or territory where the service is provided

 - any provincial, territorial public or private health insurance plans or programs for which the client is eligible must be accessed first